7202 W. Hefner Rd.

 One piece of advice I would definitely give is to look at the “specials” board if you are budget-conscious.
 It seems that they always have the gyros bowl or sandwich on special, and as far as I remember there is always another item on special as well (the second item changes daily).

 There is not a wide selection of their Iranian and Venezuelan dishes, but the ones they have are definitely worth a try.
 I especially like the curry chicken stew (a Persian dish).
+The suvlakia chicken bowl and gyros bowl are very close runners-up to the curry chicken stew.

 Cost: $$ ($ if you get the daily special)